 Big poopies, little data; tracking diaper changes with IoT Button

-Our pediatrician regularly asks how many times Miles has gone potty in the last 24hrs.
+When Miles was a newborn our pediatrician regularly asked us how many times he’s been gong potty per-day.
 It turns out when you’re sleep deprived and up at random times throughout the night its all a bit of a blur.

 Tracking the movements